pSpaces/Programming-with-Spaces/README.md

 - `target` identifies the target space.
 - `success` is a return code (see below).
 - `result` contains the result of the operation (if successful) as a list of tuples.
+- `code` is an HTTP like return code.
+- `message` is a string providing additional information related to the return code.

 ## Adhere to the following guidelines to structure your project
 Instructions coming soon...